Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 The Secret Tree maps bit strings to a value of size `KDF.Nh`.
 The root, `subgroup_secret_tree_root`, is the value associated with the empty bit string.
-The left child is the value associated with the bit string "0", while the right child is the value associated with the bit string "1", and so on recursively.
+Its left child is the value associated with the bit string "0", while its right child is the value associated with the bit string "1", and so on recursively.

 Devices follow a strict deletion schedule, and delete any node as soon as: